jpitchardu/taskoverflow/README.md

 - `POST /api/tasks` - Create task (validates title required, max 20 chars)
 - `PATCH /api/tasks/{id}` - Toggle completion status
 - `DELETE /api/tasks/{id}` - Delete task

+## If this was going to production

+- Redis caching for session data
+- Persistent postgresql cluster with a read_only instance and regular backups
+- A migration infrastructure for EF -> DB
+- Authentication
+- Tags for tasks and filtering
+- Rate limiting.